yodiaditya/vim-netbeans/README.md

 Author
 -------
-I'm using VIM for Experience in using this VIM.
+I'm using VIM and Netbeans for building many application on PHP and Python

-Check out my blog :
+Check out my blog for another articles :

 1. http://yoodey.com for Drupal 7, EC2 and Ubuntu Tutorial